 103. Winston Churchill said, “We make a living by what we get, but we make a life by what we give.”
 What is the last gift you gave, and what was your reason for giving it?

 Don’t wait!
 Start giving and making your life right now.
 Start the process now.
-The goal of this question is to help you examine how you are managing your finances in the stage you are at.
-Even if you’re not where you want to be financially, yet, are you still finding ways to be a giver?
+This question aims to help you examine how you manage your finances in the stage you are at.
+Even if you’re not where you want to be financially yet, are you still finding ways to be a giver?

 104. Would you rather spend money on experiences or things, and why?

 There are no right answers here.
-The goal is to identify money spending differences, similarities, and to gain a better understanding of one another.
+The goal is to identify money spending differences and similarities and to gain a better understanding of one another.